ansys/pymapdl/doc/loading_km.rst

 Reading a Full File
 -------------------
-This example reads in the mass and stiffness matrices associated with the above example.  ``LoadKM`` sorts degrees of freedom such that the nodes are ordered from minimum to maximum, and each degree of freedom (i.e. X, Y, Z), are sorted within each node.
+This example reads in the mass and stiffness matrices associated with the above example.  ``load_km`` sorts degrees of freedom such that the nodes are ordered from minimum to maximum, and each degree of freedom (i.e. X, Y, Z), are sorted within each node.
 The matrices ``k`` and ``m`` are sparse by default, but if ``scipy`` is not installed, or if the optional parameter ``as_sparse=False`` then they will be full numpy arrays.

-By default ``LoadKM`` outputs the upper triangle of both matrices.
+By default ``load_km`` outputs the upper triangle of both matrices.
 The constrained nodes of the analysis can be identified by accessing ``fobj.const`` where the constrained degrees of freedom are True and all others are False.
 This corresponds to the degrees of reference in ``dof_ref``.

 By default dof_ref is unsorted.
 To sort these values, set ``sort==True``.
 It is enabled for this example to allow for plotting of the values later on.